Inside View: ideas for designing teams that perform under pressure

 Read More

-What the Neurodivergence? (podcast)
+What the Neurodivergence?
+A practical introduction (podcast)

 In an insightful interview with Sabine van Ditzhuijzen, part of the What the DEI? film project, the focus is on the strengths neurodivergent individuals—such as those with ADHD, autism, or dyslexia—bring to organizations.
 Sabine highlights how ADHD fosters innovation, autism enhances pattern recognition, and dyslexia drives visionary thinking.
 She also shares thought leader Lisa Colledge's belief that neurodivergence may impact up to 30% of the population, much higher than the WHO's 15% estimate.
 The interview emphasizes the need to reframe conversations about inclusion to unlock the untapped potential of neurodivergent talent.